 Members of the P-Group also organise other discussion groups:

-The majority of members of the group are primarily affiliated with Linguistics & English Language, but others come from the Centre for Speech Technology Research, from Informatics, and from Speech and Hearing Sciences at Queen Margaret University.
-We combine a broad range of expertise and interests, ranging from acoustic and articulatory phonetics, sociophonetics, phonological dialectology, speech recognition and speech synthesis, speech perception, laboratory phonology, historical phonology, developmental phonology to formal phonological theory.
+Most members of the group are primarily affiliated with Linguistics and English Language, but others come from elsewhere at the University of Edinburgh (eg, the Centre for Speech Technology Research and Informatics), or from Speech and Hearing Sciences at Queen Margaret University.
+We combine a broad range of expertise and interests, ranging from acoustic and articulatory phonetics to formal phonological theory, taking in sociophonetics, phonological dialectology, speech recognition and speech synthesis, speech perception, laboratory phonology, historical phonology and developmental phonology.
 Group members are listed at the bottom of this page.

 Postgraduate study in the P-Group